k4yt3x/Evanesco/README.md

 Hide windows from screen capture and recording.

 Usage:
     evanesco [hide|unhide] --process <processId>
     evanesco [hide|unhide] --window <windowHandle>
     evanesco (Without arguments to launch the GUI)

 Examples:
     evanesco hide --process 1234
     evanesco unhide --window 12AB34
 ```

 ## How It Works

-TL;DR: Remote thread + `SetWindowDisplayAffinity`.
+TL;DR: DLL injection + `SetWindowDisplayAffinity`.

 Windows provides the [`SetWindowDisplayAffinity`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowdisplayaffinity) function to allow applications to specify where the content of their windows can be displayed.
 Calling this function with the handle of the window we want to hide from screen captures and the display affinity set to `WDA_EXCLUDEFROMCAPTURE` will cause the window to be transparent and invisible to screen capture software.

 However, there is a security restriction where the `SetWindowDisplayAffinity` function can only be called by the process that owns the window, which means we cannot simply write an application that enumerates all windows and calls `SetWindowDisplayAffinity` to hide the windows.
 The call originate from the process that owns those windows.

-Evanesco bypasses this restriction by injecting a piece of shellcode into the process that owns the window we want to hide.
-This process is very similar to classic DLL injection.
-Below is an over-simplified overview of this process:
+Evanesco bypasses this restriction by injecting a DLL into the target process that owns the window we want to hide.
+The injected DLL then calls the `SetWindowDisplayAffinity` function from within that process.
+While the first version of Evanesco (1.0.0) used shellcode injection, later versions switched to DLL injection to provide additional functionalities.

-1. Obtain the address of the `SetWindowDisplayAffinity` function in the target process.
-2. Allocate a chunk of memory in the target process with read/write/execute permissions (`PAGE_EXECUTE_READWRITE`).
-3. Craft the shellcode from a template and insert the function addresses and arguments.
-4. Write the shellcode to the target process with `WriteProcessMemory`.
-5. Call `CreateRemoteThread` to execute the shellcode in the target process.

-The actual implementation is more complex.
-You can read the source code to see how it works in detail.

 ## License